matrix-org/synapse/docs/admin_api/user_admin_api.rst

 **Usage**

-A standard request for update a device:
+A standard request to update a device:

 ::